John-C-Purvis/Early-Differentiation/README.md

 6x^4-2x^3+5x-10

 In this example it is assumed that there is no term for x^2 (coefficient is 0).
 The cubed term and the offset are both negative.
 The first term is positive as it does not begin with "-".

+Why "Early" ?
+This was written in Java 7 prior to taking any formal courses on Java.